 As 2020 approaches, the company continues its pioneer journey by embracing technology both in and out of the Design Center: in, with an incredibly realistic design studio experience; and out, with the Ethan Allen inHome augmented reality app.
 We aim to be less troublesome than our namesake, but we try to bring a little of his fearlessness into everything we do, from the styles we create to the way we market—and to our willingness to embrace the opportunities that come our way.

-Check out these images from our company's Ethan Allen Day celebration!
-Then, join us in lifting a glass to Ethan Allen, a mischief-maker turned philosopher turned statesman.
-Here's to those who embody the pioneer spirit, in business and in life.
+Join us in lifting a glass to Ethan Allen, a mischief-maker turned philosopher turned statesman.
+Here’s to those who embody the pioneer spirit, in business and in life.

 This Father’s Day, we’re taking a break from design to ponder why so many famous, fictional dads are either wise and wonderful—or really dumb.
 Think you know pop culture?
 Take our quiz.